-UPDATE: SATs 2019 are now done and dusted, so take a look at our Review Of Maths SATs 2019: Results Of Our Teacher Survey post to see what teachers all across England thought of the tests.
-You can also see our post all about the 2020 SATs here.
+UPDATE: SATs 2019 are now done and dusted, so take a look at our Review Of Maths SATs 2019: Results Of Our Teacher Survey article to see what teachers all across England thought of the tests or the article where we take an indepth look at the SATs Results 2019 and what they mean for primary schools.

 SATs, SATs, SATs.
 It doesn’t matter at which point of the primary school year we are at, these tests always seem to be around the corner.
 That is why we have gathered all of the information you will need about them in one place.
 This blog will be detailing everything you need to know about the SATs 2019, and will tackle the all important questions of: